AntonioNoack/RemsTsunamis/Report.md

 ## First Measurements

 While all measurements look rather slow, the GPU with compute is currently upto 1000x faster than Kotlin.

+Then I noticed that I forgot to set the scene size, and the test was only running on a 10x10 field.

+With the corrected test (field of 10800 x 6000), the results look reasonable, and GLSL on the GPU is about 50x faster than Kotlin on my CPU.